4teamwork/ftw.mobile/README.rst

 Details Navigation Button
 -------------------------
+TODO:
-TODO: Some info about the nav button and its behavior.
+    - Some info about the nav button and its behavior.
+    - Structure dependencies -> bierik?

 Development